 This will continue to be monitored over time to determine whether lower numbers of saplings are possibly attributable to the effects of prawn farming or simply natural variation that is also observed in the surrounding environment.
 Densities of both mature and immature mangroves across the sites monitored in the autumn sampling had not undergone any observable changes indicating that the prawn farm has not had significant impacts on the receiving environment.

-Epiphytic algae were not observed to be growing on the substrate of any of the monitored sites.
+Similar to last monitoring occasion, epiphytic algae were not observed to be growing on the substrate of any of the monitored sites.
 Photographs of the quadrats are found in Appendix 1.

 Table 1 - Mangrove observations for permanent quadrats